Thrillworks/CopyDoc-CSV-to-Word-Convertor/README.md

 - **CSV → Word**: Convert CSV data into a formatted Word document with section headings and tables.
 - **Word → CSV (update existing)**: Upload the original CSV and an edited Word document to extract changes back into CSV, preserving structure.
 - **Word → New CSV**: Convert a Word document directly into a new CSV with the standard columns.
-- **Enhanced formatting preservation**: Choose to preserve bold/italic/list formatting and Word headings (Heading 1–6) as Markdown, or extract plain text. **Numbered lists** (1., 2., a., i., etc.) keep their original numbering format.
+- **Enhanced formatting preservation**: Choose to preserve bold/italic/list formatting, hyperlinks, and Word headings (Heading 1–6) as Markdown, or extract plain text. **Numbered lists** (1., 2., a., i., etc.) keep their original numbering format. **Hyperlinks** are preserved as Markdown links.
 - **Interactive UI**: Streamlit-based UI with upload previews and download buttons.

 ## Project Structure